 A long body pillow that you can wrap your leg around might work well for helping with leg cramps.
 Another option is a wedge-shaped pillow to insert under your back.
 Some mothers also prefer firmer pillows that they can prop themselves up on to breathe well, and this position also helps pregnant women suffering from heartburn.

-9. Stay away from stressful situations which are harmful to both you and your child.
+Stay away from stressful situations that are harmful to both you and your child.
 Don’t be afraid to say no to toxic relationships that drain your energy at this point in your life.

 If you suffer from persistent insomnia, talk to your doctor.
-A medical professional is best qualified to give you good advice for getting the sleep you need.
+A medical professional is best qualified to give you good advice about getting the sleep you need.
 Try these 10 sleeping tips first and then see if there is a medical need.